Glazed Baked Ham

 Honey Thyme Glaze adapted from Gourmet

-1 Remove the ham from the refrigerator (still wrapped) a couple of hours before you intend to cook it so that it can get closer to room temperature.
+1 Let ham come close to room temp: Remove the ham from the refrigerator (still wrapped) a couple of hours before you intend to cook it so that it can get closer to room temperature.

 If using the sweet honey mustard glaze, mix the mustard with the brown sugar in a small bowl.